 In addition to the impacts associated with other coastal infrastructure listed in the respective paragraph, oil terminals and other petrochemical storing facilities are sources of minor operational leakages and potential major spills as a greatest possible impact.

-Example: Lukoil terminal in Varandey, the Pechora Sea.
+Example: Lukoil terminal in Varandey, Pechora Sea.

 Assessment findings:

 Marine mammals.
-The assessment for marine mammals follows the approach for non-oil and gas coastal infrastructure with even more habitats having “significant concern” status.
+The assessment for marine mammals follows the approach for non-oil and gas coastal infrastructure but with even more habitats being of significant concern.
 Fewer features were considered not applicable since the effects of major spills are widespread and can even affect offshore habitats.

 Seabirds.
 Seabirds are among the most vulnerable wildlife in relation to the acute impacts of oil spills.
 The assessment for seabirds followed the approach for non-oil and gas coastal infrastructure.
-When 100 km buffer zones are established around seabird colonies or seabird moulting, stopover and wintering sites, significant concern was assigned since the impacts of potential spills and associated oil spill response operations can affect larger areas.
-Notable concern with risks requiring mitigation through activity-specific and/or habitat/ biotope-specific considerations assigned to other habitats: robust environmental monitoring required.
+When 100 km buffer zones are established around seabird colonies or seabird moulting, stopover and wintering sites, this activity is of significant concern since the impacts of potential spills and associated oil spill response operations can affect larger areas.
+A source of notable concern if risks are mitigated through activity-specific and/or habitat/ biotope-specific considerations assigned to other habitats and with robust environmental monitoring.

 Fish.
-There are no specific restrictions for most of the fish habitats except for the feeding/nursery areas of Siberian sturgeon where oil and gas terminals can be a source of significant concern.
+There are no specific restrictions for most of the fish habitats except for the feeding/nursery areas of Siberian sturgeon where oil and gas terminals are a source of significant concern.
 Restrictions are proposed on works during the spawning season in spawning areas of cod, herring, and capelin as well as limitations on the scale of potential infrastructure in these locations.

 Benthos.
-The installation of oil and gas terminals is a source of significant concern and can cause irreversible damage to benthic CFs and it is a source of even higher potential damage in a catastrophic scenario.
-For habitats located far offshore not applicable is assigned.
+The installation of oil and gas terminals is a source of significant concern and can cause irreversible damage to benthic CFs and can cause extreme damage in a catastrophic scenario.
+For habitats located far offshore this activity was considered not applicable.

 Coastal features.
-Oil and gas terminals are a source of significant concern as their installation causes significant and irreversible damage to the benthic conservation features and are a source of even higher potential damage in case of an oil spill.
+Oil and gas terminals are a source of significant concern as their installation causes significant and irreversible damage to benthic conservation features and can cause extreme damage in the case of an oil spill.

 Assumptions: